emacs-mirror/emacs/mps/manual/source/glossary/m.rst

         the proportion of accesses which :term:`miss`.

         Because misses are very costly, each level is designed to minimize the miss rate.
-For instance, in :term:`caches (1)
-        <cache (1)>`, miss rates of about 0.01 may be acceptable,
-        whereas in :term:`virtual memory` systems, acceptable miss rates are much lower (say 0.00005).
+For instance, in :term:`caches (1)`, miss rates of about 0.01 may be acceptable, whereas in :term:`virtual memory` systems, acceptable miss rates are much lower (say 0.00005).
 If a system has a miss rate which is too high, it will spend most of its time servicing the misses, and is said to :term:`thrash`.

         Miss rates may also be given as a number of misses per unit time, or per instruction.